Giveth/giveth-docs/whatisgiveth/governanceProcess.md

 <h2 id="TLDR">TL;DR</h2>

-1. Make a <a href="#proposal">proposal</a> on the Giveth <a href="https://forum.giveth.io" target="_blank">forum</a>
+1. Make a <a href="#proposal">proposal</a> on the Giveth <a href="https://forum.giveth.io" target="_blank">forum</a>.
-    - Allow a minimum of 5 days for advice process
+    - Allow a minimum of 5 days for advice process.
-2. Create a proposal in the DApp for on-chain voting, this should link to your forum proposal.
+2. Create a proposal in the DApp for on-chain voting; this should link to your forum proposal.
     - [GIVgardens](https://gardens.1hive.org/#/xdai/garden/0xb25f0ee2d26461e2b5b3d3ddafe197a0da677b98) for GIV token holders
     - [rDAO](https://xdai.aragon.blossom.software/#/nrgiv/) for nrGIV token holders
-3. Wait for Results
+3. Wait for results.
-4. Execute required actions
+4. Execute required actions.